db.env

 • Peak RAM per query ≈ QUERY_BUFFER_MB × 1 (true RSS ~10–15% higher from malloc overhead).

 When to care: heavy ad-hoc analytics that legitimately need bigger working sets.
-Multiply by expected concurrent heavy queries when sizing the host.
-Pair with whole-process containment (systemd MemoryMax=, cgroup memory.max, ulimit -v) as a backstop.
+Pair with whole-process containment (systemd MemoryMax=, cgroup memory.max, ulimit -v) as a final backstop — MAX_CONCURRENT_QUERIES × QUERY_BUFFER_MB is the predicted ceiling, but the OS-level cap protects against unforeseen growth (mmap'd file pages, daemon overhead, etc.).

 INDEX_PAGE_SIZE — B+ tree page size